HariSekhon/Nagios-Plugins/README.md

 - strict input/output validation at all stages, written for security and robustness
 - multiple verbosity levels
 - self-timeouts
-- graphing data where appropriate
+- graphing data where appropriate (use PNP4Nagios for automatic graphing)
 - code reuse, especially for more complex input/output validations and error handling
 - support for use of $USERNAME and $PASSWORD environment variables as well as more specific overrides (eg. $MYSQL_USERNAME, $REDIS_PASSWORD) to give administrators the option to avoid leaking --password credentials in the process list for all users to see
 - easy rapid development of new high quality robust Nagios plugins with minimal lines of code